 Now retired, Helen was a self-employed PR & Marketing consultant until 2010.
 She speaks fluent French, passable German and is learning Italian.
 Her favourite activities (apart from boating of course) are walking, skiing, tennis, sewing and cooking, and she is currently honorary treasurer of the National Association of Boat Owners.

 When Dave first stepped onto his narrowboat Stellar in 2013, his keys fell out of his pocket and sank to the bottom of Bristol's floating harbour.
 Within minutes, he'd been lent a magnet, taught to tie a bowline and recovered his keys.
 This community spirit won him over to life on the water and he hasn't looked back since, taking Stellar around a large part of the network.

 Dave spends much of his time around London, where he works in public policy, and has represented boaters through working with the National Bargee Travellers Association, chairing of the London branch in 2017.
 He is looking to use his time on the council to promote the wellbeing of boaters.

 Phil took his first canal trip in 1972 on a Willow Wren camping boat which he then bought.
 After much adventure boating (shallow pounds, low bridges, engine failures, rust and repair) they are still both around the system.

 After retiring as headteacher of a large secondary school, Phil became chairman of the Historic Narrow Boat Club in 2006.
 He has played an active role with BW and now the Trust for which he campaigned during its establishment.

-Until he moved to Cambridgeshire in 2014 he was a member of the Central Shires Partnership.
-Phil is a member of the Trust's Joint Council & Trustees Appointments Committee.
+Until he moved to Cambridgeshire in 2014 he was a member of the Central Shires Waterway Partnership.
+Phil is also a member of the Trust's Joint Council & Trustees Appointments Committee.

 Ian is a retired professional electrical engineer.
 He worked initially designing mainframe computers for ICL, he then founded several high-tech start-ups.